At one time, women with epilepsy were advised never to get pregnant. That’s not the case anymore.

 Can I keep taking my epilepsy medication during pregnancy?

 Any medication you take during pregnancy can affect your baby.
-Women with epilepsy have a 4 to 6 percent risk of giving birth to a baby with a birth defect, compared to the general population’s 2 to 3 percent risk.
+Women with epilepsy have a 4-6% risk of giving birth to a baby with a birth defect, compared to the general population’s 2-3% risk.

 But this doesn’t mean you should stop taking your epilepsy medication the moment you find out you’re pregnant or decide you want to become pregnant.
 Your doctor will discuss the risks of your particular medication and dosage, and together you will decide if you need to make changes.